Spicy Smoked Queso Dip

 What if I don’t have a smoker?
 How would I make this on a regular grill?

 That’s ok!
-You can also make this smoked queso on a regular grill.
-See the printable recipe below for step-by-step instructions.
+You can also make this smoked queso dip on a regular gas grill or charcoal grill.
+See the printable recipe card below for step-by-step instructions.

 Yes!
 See the printable recipe below for step-by-step instructions!